cordcallahan/LatinSemester1/Translation3.md

 B. Grammatical Questions
 What case is the phrase illō tempōre and why is it in that case?

-Ablative- This is because it indicates the location at a specific time.
+1.Ablative- This is because it indicates the location at a specific time.

-1. Verb
+2. Verb

-2. Athens must be attacked
+3. Athens must be attacked

-3. 3rd person, singular, perfect, indicative, passive
+4. 3rd person, singular, perfect, indicative, passive

-4. Intransitive
+5. Intransitive

-5. Feminine, nominative, plural
+6. Feminine, nominative, plural

-6. Transitive
+7. Transitive

 C. Translation